Top 10 Talent Management Systems

 2021.
 Workforce management platform Workrise raises $300M

-Workrise, which has built a workforce management platform for the skilled trades, has raised $300 million in a Series E round.
-The company changed its name from RigUp earlier this year to reflect a new emphasis on industries other than just oil and gas after the industry took a beating in recent years.
-Workrise has broadened its reach to include wind, solar, commercial construction and defense industries.
-In a nutshell, it connects skilled laborers with infrastructure and energy companies looking to staff and manage projects efficiently.
-Workrise’s online platform matches workers with over 500 companies in its network, manages payroll and benefits and provides access to training.
+Workrise, a workforce management platform specializing in skilled trades, has successfully raised $300 million in a Series E funding round.
+The company underwent a name change earlier this year, transitioning from RigUp, to reflect its expanded focus on industries beyond oil and gas, which has faced significant challenges in recent times.
+Workrise has extended its services to encompass wind, solar, commercial construction, and defense sectors.
+In essence, the platform serves as a bridge, connecting skilled laborers with infrastructure and energy companies seeking efficient project staffing and management.
+Workrise's online platform facilitates the matching of workers with over 500 companies in its network, while also overseeing payroll, benefits management, and providing access to training resources.

 2021.
 Employee training/motivation platform Rising Team gets $3M